 Privacy Policy

 National Clearance Australia is committed to safeguarding your personal information.
-This policy explains how we collect, use, store, disclose, and protect the information you provide to us.
+This policy explains how we collect, use, store, disclose, and protect the information you provide to us when you apply for a Nationally Coordinated Criminal History Check or otherwise interact with our platform.

 At Job Trainer Australia Pty Ltd (ABN 95 647 755 600), trading as National Clearance Australia ("we," "us," or "our"), protecting your privacy is a fundamental priority.
 We want you to feel confident whenever you interact with us — whether you are submitting an application, browsing our website, or communicating with our team.

-This Privacy Policy describes how we manage personal information we collect about you as a customer, applicant, website visitor, supplier, job applicant, or any person who engages with us through our website at www.nationalclearanceaustralia.com.au (the "Website"), social media, correspondence, or in person.
+This Privacy Policy describes how we manage personal information we collect about you as an applicant, website visitor, supplier, job applicant, or any person who engages with us through our website at www.ncaust.com.au (the "Website"), social media, correspondence, or in person.

 If you have any questions about this policy or wish to make a privacy-related enquiry, please contact our Privacy Officer: